bitcoin/bitcoin/build_msvc/README.md

-Building Bitcoin Core with Visual Studio
+Building Navcoin Core with Visual Studio
 ========================================

 Introduction
 ---------------------
-Solution and project files to build Bitcoin Core with `msbuild` or Visual Studio can be found in the `build_msvc` directory.
+Solution and project files to build Navcoin Core with `msbuild` or Visual Studio can be found in the `build_msvc` directory.
 The build has been tested with Visual Studio 2019 (building with earlier versions of Visual Studio should not be expected to work).

-To build Bitcoin Core from the command-line, it is sufficient to only install the Visual Studio Build Tools component.
+To build Navcoin Core from the command-line, it is sufficient to only install the Visual Studio Build Tools component.

 Building with Visual Studio is an alternative to the Linux based [cross-compiler build](../doc/build-windows.md).